Back-EMF in BLDC Motors : A Complete Guide

 Generation of Back-EMF in BLDC Motors

-The generation of back-EMF in BLDC motors is governed by Faraday’s Law of Electromagnetic Induction.
+Faraday’s Law of Electromagnetic Induction governs the generation of back-EMF in BLDC motors.
 As the rotor spins, the magnetic flux link between the rotor’s magnet and the stator’s winding will change.
 This change in magnetic flux induces a voltage across the stator’s windings proportional to the rotor's speed.
 The back-EMF waveform in the BLDC motor is typically trapezoidal, corresponding to the commutation method and winding arrangement of the BLDC motor.

 The mathematical expression for back-EMF can be given by Eb=Ke⋅ω